cakebatterandsprinkles/portfolio-gatsby/src/posts/42-typescript_react.md

 **꧙» How to use State with types:**

 Let's tweak our ParentComponent so that we can use states with it.
-We will add a button to the parent component, and on each click ChildComponent will change color randomly.
+We will add a button to the parent component, and on each click, ChildComponent will change color randomly.
 We will also display every color we changed on the screen.

 ```jsx
 // Parent.tsx: